tcorbettclark/file-replicator/README.md

     modified with the switches.

     Note that empty directories are not replicated until they contain a file.

-    Lastly, the only time the tool deletes files or directories is if called with the optional --clean-out-first switch.

     Options:
     --clean-out-first               Optionally start by cleaning out the